MileHacker Logo

 • Dress modestly, covering shoulders and knees.

-• Be silent and courteous inside churches.
+• Be quiet and respectful inside a church.
 Remove hats.

 • Do not interrupt religious services.
-Wait for these to conclude.
+Wait for them to conclude.

 Photography Ethics